This document is a design proposal for GimletD, a server-side release manager component for GitOps workflows.

 Gimlet CLI answers these questions by bringing conventions to the GitOps repository to help companies implementing GitOps.
 But it is important to see the scope of Gimlet CLI today: its goal is to help developers in their local GitOps workflows and in their CI automation.

-Gimlet CLI requires a local copy of the GitOps repository and while it helps following the conventions that Gimlet adds to GitOps, it doesn't enforces it.
+Gimlet CLI requires a local copy of the GitOps repository and while it helps following the conventions that Gimlet adds to GitOps, it doesn't enforce them.
 The access to the bare GitOps repository allows developers - with or without intent - to handle the GitOps repository in an ad-hoc manner.

 GimletD acts as a release manager and detaches the release workflow from CI.
 By doing so, it unlocks the possibility of advanced release logics and flexibility to refactor workflows.